 About us

-The Civilian Protection Monitor is a collaborative partnership between Airwars and PAX, building on more than a decade of joint advocacy and concerted efforts to improve the protection of civilians in conflict.
-CPM is a tool to identify best practices and lessons learned on the protection of civilians, understand gaps in national systems, and facilitate the implementation of stronger approaches.
+The Civilian Protection Monitor was created as a collaborative partnership between Airwars and PAX, building on more than a decade of joint advocacy and concerted efforts to improve the protection of civilians in conflict.
+Airwars now carries forward this work on CPM, steering our efforts to identify best practices and lessons learned on the protection of civilians, understand gaps in national systems, and facilitate the implementation of stronger approaches.

 The framework behind CPM is adapted from the ‘Protecting Together’ toolkit developed by the Center for Civilians in Conflict, which allows for the consistent measurement and comparison of state policies and practices.